Optimization and Generation in Aerodynamics Inverse Design: Additional reinforcement-learning experiments

-Following the experimental setting above, we sweep the hyperparameters listed in Sec.~\ref{sec:reforcement_setting} and report, for each method, the \emph{best} score achieved on each task under this sweep.
+Following the experimental setting above, we sweep the hyperparameters listed in Supplementary Section~\ref{sec:si_offline_rl_setting} and report, for each method, the \emph{best} score achieved on each task under this sweep.
 Table~\ref{tab:all} summarizes the resulting best-performance comparison across all configurations.
 Overall, SA-MC achieves the best average normalized score among the compared methods.

 Beyond the mean score, SA-MC exhibits stronger \emph{practical reliability}.
 As shown by the detailed breakdown in Tables~\ref{tab:1}--\ref{tab:4}, DPS and LGD-MC can be sensitive to the choice of schedule and scale.
 In particular, under the method-specific original schedules, DPS and LGD-MC may become numerically unstable for some settings and fail to return a valid evaluation score; such failed cases are marked by ``--'' in the tables.
 Switching to the linear-decay schedule alleviates this issue in several tasks, but does not eliminate it entirely, indicating that these methods remain fragile under certain hyperparameter choices.
 In contrast, SIM-MC and SA-MC yield valid results more consistently across the same sweep, and SA-MC maintains competitive or leading performance across datasets.